Fabric Care

 Nylon

-Flocks of Syberian white mother goose, hand picked, enclosed in an extra fine nylon fabric, manually quilted, become one of Society’s most iconic products: the “feather-weight” quilt.
-Polyester is used as
+Flocks of Syberian white mother goose, hand picked, enclosed in an extra fine nylon fabric, manually quilted, become one of Society's most iconic products: the "feather-weight" quilt.

 Maintenance: Dry clean is recommended.